The Once and Future Fund

-The Once and Future Fund is an endowment that will ensure our free sites stand the test of time.
+The Once and Future Fund is an endowment that will ensure our free to enter sites stand the test of time.
 These historic places may have stood for hundreds, even thousands of years, but without on-going care, we will lose them to time and the elements.

 Until 31 July 2021, The National Lottery Heritage Fund has pledged to match donations from the public, meaning that your gift will be doubled in value.
 Your donation will play a role in securing the future of the places across England where history was made.

 The Iron Bridge in Shropshire is the world’s first cast iron bridge and the birthplace of the Industrial Revolution.
 Built in 1779, the bridge is now a World Heritage Site and is totally free to access.

 In 2017-2018 English Heritage embarked on a £3.6m restoration project which transformed the site, including repainting the bridge its original red-brown colour.
 Thanks to the support of crowdfunding donors and the Hermann Reemtsma Foundation, the future of this pioneering landmark has been safeguarded.